Livingdead1989/livingdead1989.github.io/_posts/2024-07-14-nextcloud-vm.md

 ---
-title: "Nextcloud VM"
+title: "NextCloud VM"
 date: 2024-07-14 20:00:00 +0000
 categories: server
 tags: nextcloud files virtual
 description: >- # this means to ignore newlines until "baseurl:"
-  In this article I will discuss how to manually install Nextcloud on top of a virtualised platform, performing a server installation manually is great for learning.
+  In this article I will discuss how to manually install Nextcloud on top of a virtualised platform routing through a reverse proxy.
+Performing a server installation manually is great for learning and opportunity to troubleshoot.
 ---

 Nextcloud is a popular open source content collaboration platform, providing functionality similar to Dropbox, Office 365 or Google G Suite.